Xabitsuki/adamax/README.md

 ## A list of internal milestones up until project milestone 2

 04.11

 - Set up the Git repository and project skeleton.

 11.11

-- Find the most powerful way to store and look up all our data.
+- Find the most convenient way to store and look up our data.
+- Download the data.
 - Clean our dataset.
 - Develop methods to analyze the subtitles: counting words, spread of  words, mean length of sentences, dialogue time.